Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Shadowling
 Starting at 1st level, you learn the [[Invisibility]] spell, and it doesn't count against your spells known.
 You can cast it without expending a spell slot and without requiring its material components.

-You can use this feature a number of times equal to your wisdom modifier (minimum of once), and you regain all expended uses after a long rest.
+You can use this feature a number of times equal to your wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 # Channel Divinity: Preserve Life
 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.